zBritva/PowerBI-visuals-docs/Tutorial/BookmarksSupport.md

 ### Visuals with selections

-If your visuals interact with other visuals by using [selections](https://github.com/Microsoft/PowerBI-visuals/blob/master/Tutorial/Selection.md) or by using [interactivity service](https://github.com/Microsoft/powerbi-visuals-utils-interactivityutils/blob/master/docs/api/interactivityService.md).
-You can use `FilterManager.restoreSelectionIds` if you don't use interactivity service in your visual or `applySelectionFromFilter` in `InteractivityService` if your visual uses `InteractivityService`.
+If your visuals interact with other visuals by using [selections](https://github.com/Microsoft/PowerBI-visuals/blob/master/Tutorial/Selection.md).
+You have two ways to add bookmarks.

+* You can use `FilterManager.restoreSelectionIds` method if you **didn't use [`InteractivityService`](https://github.com/Microsoft/powerbi-visuals-utils-interactivityutils/blob/master/docs/api/interactivityService.md)** before in your visual.

+* If your visual already uses **[`InteractivityService`](https://github.com/Microsoft/powerbi-visuals-utils-interactivityutils/blob/master/docs/api/interactivityService.md)** to manage selections.
+You should use `applySelectionFromFilter` method in instance of `InteractivityService`.

 #### Using `FilterManager.restoreSelectionIds`